Ray Dalio's 5 Step Process (To Getting What You Want Out Of Life)

 • Test keywords for SEO, using Google Adwords

 I have no clue if these ideas are any good; I don’t have the skills, after all.
-So a large component of my plan would be reading up on content marketing using Commoncog throughout the entire 8 week plan.
+So a large component of my plan would be reading up on content marketing using Commmoncog throughout the entire 8 week plan.
 Needless to say, I need to self-evaluate and adjust at the end of every week.

 Step 5: Push Through To Completion